 Mycoplasma suis causes anemia and agalactia in swine.
-Formerly referred to as the Eperythrozoonosis disease.
+Formerly referred as Eperythrozoonosis disease.

 Alternative names: Eperythrozoonosis, Eperythrozoonsuis, Mycoplasmasuis, Mycoplasma suis

-Mycoplasma suis is a mycoplasma infecting erythrocytes causing anemia.
-Previously this disease was called the Eperythrozoonosis and was thought to be caused by a rickettsia called Eperythrozoon suis adhering to erythrocytes.
+Mycoplasma suis is a mycoplasma that infects erythrocytes causing anemia.
+Previously this disease was called Eperythrozoonosis and was thought to be caused by a rickettsia called Eperythrozoon suis adhering to erythrocytes.
 Thanks to technical advances, this organism has been reclassified as a mycoplasma.
 Clinical disease is more commonly seen in growing pigs, but can also cause reproductive problems.
-This organism is capable of crossing the placenta and be responsible for the birth of weak and white piglets and of a high pre-weaning mortality.
+This organism is capable of crossing the placenta and be responsible for the birth of weak and pale piglets and a high pre-weaning mortality.
 It is widespread and can be detected in both healthy and diseased animals.